Illinois Healthcare Reform under the Affordable Care Act

-This means Illinois will cover all very low-income people in the Medicaid program, including adults without dependent children, who cannot fit into one of the categories currently required for adults.
+This means Illinois will cover all very low-income people in the Medicaid program, including adults without dependent children who do not fit into one of the categories currently required for adults.
 Current categories are seniors, persons with disabilities, parents/caretakers of dependent children, or pregnant women.
 Illinois Medicaid also covers children under its All Kids program.